Waradu/keyboard/README.md

 Meta is the equivalent of `windows key` on windows or `cmd` on macos.
 The order is fixed, the `key` will always come last, `control` always after `meta` etc. The modifiers are not required.

-Some example to get a better understanding:
+Some examples to get a better understanding:

 - `"control_x"`: ✅
 - `"meta_control_alt_shift_arrow-up"`: ✅